 Use a root stimulant before a drought.

 The importance of a tree’s root system cannot be stressed enough.
 One of the ways your tree can overcome a drought is by having a well-developed root system.
-MitoGrow products are easy to add to your existing dry or liquid fertilizer and can increase your plants and trees root mass by up to 30 percent.
+MitoGrow products are easy to add to your liquid fertilizer or water tank and can increase your tree’s root mass by up to 50 percent.

 Use mulch to lock in moisture.